Landrylab/Evans-Yamamoto_et_al_2021/README.md

 git clone https://github.com/DanYamamotoEvans/BFG-PCA.git
 ```

-Next, go to the location of the BFG-PCA folder in the terminal, and install the dependecies by
+Next, go to the location of the BFG-PCA folder in the terminal, and install the dependencies by
 ```sh
 pip install .
 ```